vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 		            android:checked="true"
 		            />

-In the above example notice the propery onClick, since this 2 radio buttons resides in same radio group, both has same click listners.
+In the above example notice the property onClick, since this 2 radio buttons reside in the same radio group, both have a same click listener.

 Here is how the click method looks